 Gerbils were once a desert rodent, living in the sands of Africa and are part of the Gerbillinae family.
 They are now rodents we keep as pets, tiny and sweet creatures suitable for families and new pet owners.
 Gerbils are friendly and social creatures that need a lot of interaction.

 Can gerbils die of loneliness?
 Directly no, they can’t die from loneliness.
-However, they can die from other causes because they are alone.
+However, they can die from other causes that comes from being alone such as; losing appetite, they stop grooming themselves, or on the contrary starts over-grooming themselves.
+These things significantly increases the risk of developing infectious diseases.

 Gerbils are one of the pets that usually require two to maintain and keep alive, and for many reasons.
 They will not die from loneliness, but they do need a family or partner to help make them feel secure in your home.
 You will need to make sure you have enough space for two gerbils, not just one.
 However, if one of your gerbils dies, you may want to consider buying a second one for both of them to have healthy lives.